photoneum/affleego-frontend/.github/chatmodes/Kong Mode.chatmode.md

 - **Data Flow**: How data moves through new/modified components
 - **API Contracts**: Input/output specifications for new functions
 - **Database Changes**: Any schema modifications or new queries needed
-- **Library Integration**: How to properly integrate third-party libraries based on Context7 research
+- **Library Integration**: How to properly integrate third-party libraries based on available documentation and best practices

-### Testing Strategy

-- Unit tests for new functionality
-- Integration tests for modified workflows
-- Edge cases and error scenarios to test

 ## Debugging & Validation Protocol